kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-10-19-desktop-deployment-of-streamlit-apps-without-python-or-docker.md

     npm run dump -- streamlit_app_folder --packages plotly pandas streamlit-lottie --requirements requirements.txt
     ```

     *   `streamlit_app_folder`: Replace this with the name of your folder containing the Streamlit application.
-Estilite currently expects a Streamlit app within a dedicated folder.
+Stlite (streamlit lite) currently expects a Streamlit app within a dedicated folder.
     *   `--packages`: Explicitly list any Python packages your app uses that need to be included in the Pyodide environment.
     *   `--requirements`: (Optional, but recommended) Use the `-R` or `--requirements` flag to point to your `requirements.txt` file.
 The dump command will then automatically parse and include these dependencies.

     This command will create a new `build` folder.
-This folder contains your application code, external resources (like `pages` and `images`), the Estilite executable, and the Pyodide-compiled versions of your Python packages.
+This folder contains your application code, external resources (like `pages` and `images`), the Stlite (streamlit lite) executable, and the Pyodide-compiled versions of your Python packages.
 Think of this `build` folder as a browser-compiled version of your Streamlit app.
 Remember that you'll need to re-run the `dump` command every time you make changes to your Streamlit app's source code.

 #### Step 4: Test the Pyodide-Compiled Application